gmcginnis/gmcginnis/README.md

 ## Hello there!

-I'm Gillian (she/her pronouns), a current student at the University of Arizona's iSchool, pursuing my MS in Information Science with a Machine Learning subplan.
-I graduated from Reed College studying chemistry with a minor in English.
+I'm Gillian, a current student at the University of Arizona's iSchool, pursuing my MS in Information Science with a Machine Learning subplan.
+I graduated from Reed College with a BA chemistry and a minor in English.
 I'm passionate about scientific literacy and truthful data visualization.
-In addition to wet and dry laboratory experience, I work primarily with R and RStudio in my studies and as a course assistant, with additional experience in LaTeX via Overleaf.
+In addition to wet and dry laboratory experience, I work primarily with R and RStudio in my studies, with additional experience in LaTeX.
 I have extensive higher education IT help desk support experience in both hands-on and remote settings.

 ## Links